GuyBenEzra30/Guessing_Game/README.md

-Description: The Guessing Game is a Python game where players guess a randomly selected 5-letter word.
+The Guessing Game is a Python game where players guess a randomly selected 5-letter word.
 Players have a limited number of guesses and receive feedback on their guesses.

 How to Run:

 Place a text file named Words.txt in the same directory as game.py Run the game:
 Follow the on-screen instructions to play.

-Gameplay:

 You have 5 guesses to figure out the word.
 After each guess, you get feedback: